 If you have an older Mac that doesn’t support Airdrop, or you can’t use Airdrop for some other reason:

-- To save to Photos app on your iPad, tap ‘Save x items’.
-Photos will be saved to Photos app on iPad, and if iCloud/Airstream is enabled, also sync to Photos app on Mac.
+- To save to Photos app on your device, tap ‘Save x items’.
+Photos will be saved to Photos app on device, and if iCloud/Airstream is enabled, also sync to Photos app on Mac.

 - To save to Mac or cloud services, tap ‘Save to Files’.
 You’ll see the following screen:

 Choose Desktop to save photos on your Mac desktop.
-Or choose your cloud service to save photos in it.
+Or choose your cloud service to save photos in it (e.g. Google Drive, OneDrive or Dropbox in the screen shot above).

 Another (somewhat longer) procedure